-With the intent of the Truman administration clear, and the endorsement of scholars virtually unanimous, the significance of the Korea precedent-and the existence of the Imperial Presidency is rarely seriously questioned.
+With the intent of the Truman administration clear, and the endorsement of scholars virtually unanimous, the significance of the Korea precedent-and the existence of the Imperial Presidency-is rarely seriously questioned.
 Curiously, however, all major wars (Vietnam, Gulf War, Afghanistan, and Iraq) since the Korea precedent have occurred only after the President sought and received formal approval from Congress.
 The next chapter, furthermore, explores many cases in which a lack of formal approval seemed to deter action by the White House.
-These pieces of evidence beg office was to him a sacred and temporary trust, which he was determined to pass on unimpaired by the slightest loss of power or prestige.
-This attitude would incline him strongly against any attempt to divert criticism from himself by action that might establish a precedent in derogation of presidential power to send our forces into battle" (Acheson 1969, pg.
-539)
+These pieces of evidence beg the question of how much of a precedent Korea really was: are Presidents actually willing to enter full-scale wars unilaterally?
+There are three classes of cases cited as evidence of the precedent: